How to find which pharmacies in your state will be giving the COVID-19 vaccine

 A number of retail pharmacy chains across the country will begin offering the coronavirus vaccine next week, as part of a new government effort to speed up the vaccine’s sluggish rollout.

-Under the Federal Retail Pharmacy Program for COVID-19 Vaccination, an initial list of 21 national pharmacies and independent pharmacy networks, spanning 40,000 retail and long-term care locations, will begin receiving shipments of the vaccine on February 8.
-They include ubiquitous drugstores such as CVS, Rite Aid, and Walgreens, as well as supermarket giants Walmart, Kroger, and Albertsons.
+Under the Federal Retail Pharmacy Program for COVID-19 Vaccination, an initial list of 21 national and independent pharmacy networks, spanning 40,000 retail and long-term care locations, will begin distributing shipments of the vaccine on February 8.
+They include ubiquitous drugstores such as CVS, Rite Aid, and Walgreens, as well as grocery giants Walmart, Kroger, and Albertsons.

 Here’s what to know: